Albosonic/googlemap-react/README.md

 ![Alt text](/assets/shot-google-map.jpg?raw=true "Screen Shot")

 >Built-in form and submit button for origin and destination routing with step by step directions.
+>Clean yet basic styling.

->ClassNames: "container-map" "map" "map-form" "map-input" "map-directions-button" are provided for styling they are nested in that order.
-Also for directions styling, we have: "container-directions" and "directions-item"
+>ClassNames: "container-package" "map-form" "map-input" "map-directions-button" are provided for styling.
+Check out the source code for acomplete reference.
+Or simply amend the styles.css file in the source code.

 ### Example
  ```js